Tuesday, February 25, 2025

 The players on Tosh’s cover of “Johnny B. Goode” were Lebert “Gibby” Morrison (bass), Steven Golding (guitar), Carlton "Santa" Davis (drums), Peter Tosh (lead and background vocals, clavinet), David Madden (trumpet), Byron Allred (keyboard), Dean Fraser (saxophone), Donald Kinsey (lead guitar), Arnold Brakenridge (trumpet), Robin Lyn (organ), Ronald "Nambo" Robinson (trombone), Peter Couch (keyboard) and Junior "Chico" Chin (trumpet).
 The background vocals were provided by Pam Hall, Betty Wright, Raymond Hall, Dorrett Myers, Peter Tosh, Donald Kinsey, and Audrey Hall.

-Peter Tosh is one of reggae music’s most important and influential figures.
+Peter Tosh was one of reggae music’s most important and influential figures.
 He was a founding member of the Wailers, along with Bob Marley and Bunny Wailer.
 The pioneering Jamaican band helped shape the sound of reggae music in the 1960s and ‘70s.
 Tosh also had a terrific solo career, releasing some incredible music.
 His album No Nuclear War won the Grammy for Best Reggae Album in 1988.

 Tosh was also a passionate social activist who constantly spoke out against racism, discrimination, and oppression.
 Many of his songs were about fighting racial injustice and inequality, including “Fight On,” “Equal Rights,” “Not Gonna Give It Up,” and “Fight Apartheid.”
 Additionally, he strongly advocated for the legalization of marijuana.
 In 1976, he released the song “Legalize It,” which promotes marijuana’s legalization.
 Tosh was also a devoted follower of Rastafari and its principles.
 Tragically he was murdered during a home invasion robbery on September 11, 1987.
 He was 42.